ChimeHQ/TextViewBenchmark/README.md

 # TextViewBenchmark
 A suite of performance tests for macOS text views

 Every year, I check in on TextKit 2 to see how things are going.
 It was introduced in macOS 12, and I found it basically unusable.
-With macOS 12 it was better, but still rough.
+With macOS 13 it was better, but still rough.
 So far, on macOS 14, it seems like it might be ok.
 However, I was having some performance problems.
 So I finally went head and factored that out into a dedicated project.
 Pretty focused on `NSTextView` right now, but I'm into making it more general if that's helpful to anyone.

 ## Usage

-The tests automated using XCTest's ui performance testing system, backed by custom `OSSignpost`.
+The tests are automated using XCTest's UI performance testing system, backed by custom `OSSignpost`.
 I find this really wonderful for both repeatibility and Instruments usage.

 If you want to set up your own view for testing, you can do something like this: